 The JustPark branded Car Quids fleet covered more than 25,000 miles.
 Of these, 80% were in the target West London area as shown by the heat map below.

 75% of Car Quids members on the campaign reported handing out business cards containing a 20% off discount code.
 This drove acquisition.

-The JustPark outdoor campaign proves that a data-driven outdoor display format like Car Quids can be effective for mobile applications and web brands.
+The JustPark outdoor campaign answers the question of why use outdoor advertising.A data-driven outdoor display format like Car Quids can be effective for mobile applications and web brands.
 In fact, this type of outdoor advertising campaign is immune to the recent problems online advertisers have faced.
 For example, the rise of ad-blockers to remove advertisers’ content from platforms such as Google AdWords and Facebook Advertising.

 Car Quids is changing the perceptions of traditional outdoor advertising.
 Car Quids’ technology driven dashboard means that campaigns can be planned and executed leveraging available data and analytics.
 Combining this data with a strong clear message delivered using our high mileage and highly visible fleet means that results of your advertising campaigns are measurable, even when they use outdoor display media.